 "Differences between versions" below.)

-and suggestions in the `ticket system`_.
-The Django developers actively monitor
+corrections and suggestions about the given document.
+The Django developers

-the ticket system and use your feedback to improve the documentation for
+frequently monitor the comments there and use them to improve the documentation

-Note, however, that tickets should explicitly relate to the documentation,
+comments should explicitly relate to the documentation, rather than asking

-rather than asking broad tech-support questions.
-If you need help with your
+broad tech-support questions.
+If you need help with your particular Django

-particular Django setup, try the `django-users mailing list`_ or the
+setup, try the `django-users mailing list`_ instead of posting a comment to the

 .. _django-users mailing list: http://groups.google.com/group/django-users